TASMANIA (VK7)

 Above:- Map showing qualifying VK7 VKFF parks.
 Map c/o https://www.cqgma.org/

-HOW TO FIND WHERE THE PARKS ARE - KML FILE.
+HOW TO FIND WHERE THE QUALIFYING VKFF PARKS ARE IN TASMANIA.

-Use the KML file below to upload to either Google Earth or My Google Maps, to show you the location of the VK7 VKFF qualifying parks.
+Use the KML file below to upload to either Google Earth or My Google Maps, to show you the location of the VK7 VKFF qualifying parks (current as of 13th February 2024).

 File Type: | kml |